2weiEmu/quotebook.page/README.md

 ## Feature List
 - [X] A Small light-weight database, perhaps H2 (but I don't know - maybe go works easiest with MySQL). ! (we using SQLite3)
   - [ ] Good Indexing for decent performance
-- [ ] The ability to POST to /quoteadd/ to add quotes
+- [X] The ability to POST to / to add quotes
 - [ ] The ability to interop with a discord webhook (should be included in above?)
 - [ ] Quick-page based loading out of the DB
 - [ ] An easy JSON schema to allow easy interaction with the website